 In a one-cup serving of strawberries, there are 49 calories, 11 grams of carbs and 3 grams of fiber.
 This amount of strawberries provides plenty of RDI for vitamin C which provides important anti-inflammatory benefits.

 During the process of fermentation, the sugar from apples turns into acetic acid, and that’s why there is 1 gram of carbs in one teaspoon of apple cider vinegar.

-It improves insulin sensitivity and reduces blood sugar spikes.
-After the consumption of carbs, it reduces blood sugar response by 20%.
+It improves insulin sensitivity and can reduce blood sugar spikes.
+After the consumption of carbs, it can also reduce blood sugar response by 20%.

 According to one study, people who had poor control over their diabetes, have reduced blood sugar spikes by 6% after they consumed 2 tablespoons of apple cider vinegar before going to bed.

-Additionally, apple cider vinegar keeps you satiated for longer and slow down stomach emptying.
+Additionally, apple cider vinegar keeps people satiated for longer and slow down stomach emptying.

-Unfortunately, this can be considered a problem for people with gastroparesis, improper functioning of the stomach muscles, a condition which is common in type 1 diabetes.
+Unfortunately, this can be considered a problem for those with gastroparesis, improper functioning of the stomach muscles, a condition which is common in type 1 diabetes.

 First, start with 1 teaspoon of apple cider vinegar in a glass of water on a daily basis.
 Then increase to a maximum of 2 tablespoons per day.